-Adam Montefiore is the wine writer for the Jerusalem Post, the main English language newspaper of Israel.
+Adam Montefiore is the wine writer for the Jerusalem Post and a member of The Circle of Wine Writers.
+The Jerusalem Post is the main English language newspaper of Israel.
 He writes a regular, two page column called 'Wine Talk.'
-It is published in both the Friday morning magazine and the website www.jpost.com.
-It is arguably the largest wine column in the Israeli press, either in Hebrew or English.
+It is published in both the Friday morning magazine and www.jpost.com, the leading website covering Israel and the Jewish world.
+It is the largest wine column in the Israeli press, either in Hebrew or English.

 He has written the books ‘The Wine Route of Israel’, ‘Shvill Ha’Yayin’, and ‘Wines of Israel’ in association with Eliezer Sacks.
 He wrote the booklet ‘Wines of Israel’ on behalf of the Israel Export Institute.
 He contributed to ‘The Book of New Israeli Food’ by Janna Gur, writing the chapters on olive oil and wine.